up42/docs/source/specifications/block-envvars.rst

 UP42_TASK_PARAMETERS
 --------------------

-The value of the job inputs variable is a JSON payload structured as follows:
+The value of the task parameters variable is a JSON payload structured as follows:

 .. code-block:: javascript